Travellers to France from four countries hit with new restrictions

-France imposes strict requirements on travellers from Argentina, Chile, South Africa and BrazilComments

-France is imposing new entry restrictions on travellers from four countries badly hit by COVID-19 in a bid to curb the spread of new coronavirus variants.
+France is imposing new entry restrictions on travellers from four high-risk countries in a bid to curb the spread of new coronavirus variants.

-The government announced Saturday that new arrivals from Argentina, Chile, South Africa and Brazil, must undergo a mandatory 10-day quarantine with police checks to ensure they are complying.
+The government announced on Saturday that new arrivals from Argentina, Chile, South Africa and Brazil must undergo a mandatory 10-day quarantine with police checks to ensure they are complying.

-Only French nationals and their families, EU citizens and others with a permanent home in France will be allowed to enter from these four countries.
+Only French nationals and their families, EU citizens, or people with a permanent home in France will be allowed to enter from these four countries.

 France suspended all flights from Brazil last week.
-This measure is set to be lifted next Saturday, by which time the new restrictions, which also apply to French Guiana, will be in place.
+This measure is set to be lifted next Saturday, by which time the new restrictions, which also apply to French Guyana, will be in place.

 "Besides Brazil, Argentina, Chile and South Africa, other countries may be affected by these measures based on criteria identified by the European Centre for Disease Prevention and Control (ECDC)."